ssokolow/game_launcher/README.rst

 .. _PyQt5: http://www.riverbankcomputing.com/software/pyqt/download5
 .. _PyXDG: https://pypi.python.org/pypi/pyxdg

-.. note:: Until I decide on a permanent name, I can't produce an installable package name and, thus, can't test in a virtualenv with tox.
+**NOTE** Until I decide on a permanent name, I can't produce an installable package name and, thus, can't test in a virtualenv with tox.
 As such, I can't guarantee my list of required dependencies is complete.

 Also, the test suite doesn't yet exercise the code branches for things like "PlayOnLinux not found".